Discontinued Olympic Sports

 - Canada (Frank Dixon, George Campbell, Amgus Dillon, Richard Duckett,

-Clarence McKarrow, AlexanderTurnbull, Henry Hoobin, Ernest Hamilton,
+George Rennie, Clarence McKarrow, AlexanderTurnbull, Henry Hoobin, Ernest

-John Broderick, Thomas Gorman, Paddy Brennan) - Great Britain (Charles Scott, G Mason, H W Ramsay, E O Dutton, J Parker-Smith, Wilfrid Johnson, Norman Whitley, George Buckland, S N Hayes, Gustav Alexander, R G W Martin, Edward Jones)
+John Broderick, Thomas Gorman, Paddy Brennan) - Great Britain (Charles Scott, G Mason, H W Ramsay, E O Dutton, J Parker-Smith, Wilfrid Johnson, Norman Whitley, George Buckland, S N Hayes, Gustav Alexander, R G W Martin, Edward Jones).

 Related Pages

-- see the full list of discontinued Olympic Sports
+- Full list of discontinued Olympic Sports